 Box container gardens are perfect for CEA because they’re isolated, indoor spaces designated specifically for growing plants.
 CEA is able to create perfect growing conditions for plants, leading to more consistent and year-round growth.

-Box container gardens also provide hefty harvests.
+They also provide hefty harvests.

 Using vertical and hydroponic farming techniques, container farms can provide higher yields per square foot than soil-based farming.
 Depending on the crop, these farms can produce up to 400 pounds of leafy greens per month!

-Another benefit of a box container garden is water conservation.
+Another benefit is water conservation.

 In general, hydroponic systems use only 1/10th the amount of water that traditional field farming requires.
 Container farms use only about five gallons of water every day for the entire system.